-(Mis)named for Lieutenant Comerford Whitehouse McLoughlin (1891-1945), grandson of Colegrove founder Cornelius Cole.
-(See Gregory Avenue, named for Comerford’s brother, for more on the McLoughlins.)
-Raised in New York, McLoughlin helped command the all-black 369th Infantry – the “Harlem Hellfighters” – in World War I. He later received the Distinguished Service Cross for saving his men’s lives on the battlefield.
-McLoughlin drilled for oil outside San Antonio during the 1930s, then returned to service in Germany during WWII.
+Misnamed for Comerford Whitehouse McLoughlin (1891-1945), grandson of Colegrove founder Cornelius Cole.
+(The street was christened in 1902; apparently Gramps didn’t know how the boy’s name was spelled.)
+As a lieutenant in World War I, the New York-raised McLoughlin helped command the all-black 369th Infantry – the “Harlem Hellfighters” – and received the Distinguished Service Cross for saving his men’s lives on the battlefield.
+He drilled for oil around San Antonio, TX during the 1930s and returned to service in Germany during WWII.
 It’s unclear how or where he died.
-P.S.
-Since Comerford and Gregory’s sister Cornelia Beekman Rylee (1893-1938) doesn’t have a namesake street, let’s take a moment to note that she was the first woman in California to obtain a pilot’s license.
+See Gregory Avenue, named for Comerford’s brother, for more on the McLoughlin family, but since their sister Cornelia Beekman Rylee (1893-1938) doesn’t have a namesake street here, let’s take a moment to note that she was the first woman in California to obtain a pilot’s license.